sjiaire/cr-site-natacha/content/rental_houses/neat-gisozi.md

 This neat 2-storey residence is cosy and stylish.
 On the ground floor, it has a bright lounge, a classic kitchen and 3 lovely bedrooms with closets.
 Upstairs, there is a large en suite bedroom with a walk-in closet and a bath tub.
 In addition, high speed internet is available!

-Outdoor, there is a vast rooftop terrace offering a beautiful views, parking space and staff quarters.
+Outdoor, there is a vast rooftop terrace offering beautiful views, parking space and staff quarters.

 It is a remarkable home!